Center for Behavior Analysis & Autism Therapy

 Individualized-ABA, Indiana’s Premier Center For Autism’s Founder & Clinical Director explains the evolution of ABA and where it’s going over the next decade…

-Submit this (form) of you’d like to be considered, and check in frequently for call backs.
+Submit this (click –> form) if you’d like to be an applicant consideration, check in frequently for call backs.

 Across the nation, high levels of family demand exist for quality behavior analysis & therapy services.
 The CDC recently released one new study indicating rates of autism continue to trend upward (1:40) suggesting more & more children could be diagnosed with autism.
 Given that a very low supply of qualified (ABA) professionals exist across Kentuckiana (ie, less than 300 in KY @bacb.com), you will likely have to wait or be placed on a waiting list so it is ideal to do that and stay in touch with potential providers frequently.
 There are only a few hundred professionals who can render these complex services with fidelity.
 Therefore, it isn’t “new” news that many families struggle finding: